 - a.
 Organized for profit, with a place of business located in the United States, which operates primarily within the United States or which makes a significant contribution to the United States economy through payment of taxes or use of American products, materials or labor; - b.
-In the legal form of an individual proprietorship, partnership, limited liability company, corporation, joint venture, association, trust or cooperative, except that where the form is a joint venture, there can be no more than 49% participation by business entities in the joint venture; - c.
+In the legal form of an individual proprietorship, partnership, limited liability company, corporation, joint venture, association, trust or cooperative, except that where the form is a joint venture, there can be no more than 49% participation by foreign business entities in the joint venture; - c.
 At least 51% owned and controlled by one or more individuals who are citizens of, or permanent resident aliens in, the United States. - d.
 Has, including its affiliates, not more than 500 employees and meets the other regulatory requirements found in 13 C.F.R.
 Part 121.
 Business concerns, other than investment companies licensed, or state development companies qualifying under the Small Business Investment Act of 1958, 15 U.S.C.
 661, et seq., are affiliates of one another when either directly or indirectly, (a) one concern controls or has the power to control the other; or (b) a third-party/parties controls or has the power to control both.

 Control can be exercised through common ownership, common management, and contractual relationships.
-The term "affiliates" is defined in greater detail in 13 C.F.R.
+The term "affiliates" is defined in greater detail in 13 CFR.
+121 The term "number of employees" is defined in 13 CFR.
+121